Getting kids winter gear on can be such a fuss, can’t it? Is there such a thing as no fuss kids winter gear?

 I’ve lived in Minnesota for over two decades, and by now the cold weather is in my blood.
 In fact, I did the math (because I’m a nerd like that) and I’ve spent 68.8% of my life in MinneSNOWta.
-I took it a step further and calculated the amount of snow I’ve dressed for, played in and/or shoveled over my lifetime.
+Since I’m a total nerd, I also calculated the amount of snow I’ve dressed for, played in and/or shoveled over my lifetime.
 Over 1,100 inches – that’s 92 FEET of snow.
 My goodness!

 Side comment: this is where the van comes in super handy too – I can pull out one of the captains seats to make enough room in the back for me to sit on the floor with the door CLOSED.
 Heck, there’s almost enough room to picnic on the floor!
 This makes it really slick to take snow gear on and off without being exposed to the elements.
 Another side comment: this also makes diaper changes, using a small potty while potty training, and nursing super easy.
 Can you tell I practically live in my van?

 Back to winter coats.
 I’m partial to the Hannah Anderson brand because I think their quality is superb.
 I also grew up wearing Hannah Anderson coats, so I may be a little biased.
 What I love is that the Hannah Anderson sizing is on point (and doesn’t tend to shrink), so when I buy up a size on coats, I can make them last for two season.
 For example, my daughter is still wearing her coat from last year.
 That’s almost ten months of wear out of that Hanna coat!

 Other coat brands we like are North Face and Patagonia.
 Two brands that I don’t recommend are Cherokee (or any other Target brand) and CostCo brands.
 In my experience, they aren’t made great, and the zippers end up breaking before the season ends.
 There’s nothing more frustrating than a broken zipper!

 Kids Snow Pants